rackerlabs/support-how-to/content/how-to/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-the-cloud/index.md

 -   Rackspace cloud servers
 -   Rackspace cloud databases
--   Rackspace or an another service might host other entities
+-   Rackspace or another service's hosted entities

 Rackspace Intelligence can gather and act on only the information that is available to it.
 For example, if you define a website hosted outside of